Joss I need a new laptop

 For now watch this video and think, Can I do this?
 Then get back to me, here.

-• This reply was modified 1 month ago by joss.
+• This reply was modified 1 year, 11 months ago by joss.
 Reason: forgot link

 Joss

-Current car: Peugeot 308 GT Premium 1.2 Pure tech Petrol
+Current car: Peugeot 308 GT Premium 1.2 Pure tech Petrol.

 #241782